 Gender – Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
 In Arizona, the percentage of the population that’s male is 49.7%, and the percentage that’s female is 50.3%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

-Health History – While most of us have one or two minor health issues, if you have been diagnosed with a serious illness, or if you have a family history of such illnesses, this can have a significant impact your premiums.
+Health History – Most of us have one or two minor health issues.
+But if you have a serious illness, or a family history of such illnesses, this can affect your premium.

 There are certain conditions, such as heart disease or certain kinds of cancers, that can make your premiums much higher if you have them or a family history of them.
 In some cases, a pre-existing condition can make you ineligible altogether, which is why it’s important to get life insurance before something serious happens.